ReginaNuzzo/academic-kickstart/content/home/skills.md

 [[feature]]
 icon = "assistive-listening-systems"
 icon-pack = "fab"
-name = "Deafness"
+name = "Bionic Human"
-description = "I use a cochlear implant.
+description = "I use a cochlear implant, which I affectionately named 'Tiny Brain Computer,' (Tiny for short).
 Without it, I'm deaf.
 I got the implant as an adult, after I'd already been missing a sizeable chunk of my hearing since birth.
 My brain has had to learn to hear many sounds for the first time.
 Adult neuroplasticity is amazing."

 +++